Phone Numbers

 3 Star Overall Rating

 The entire LMC heart and vascular team is dedicated to ensuring our patients are provided exceptional care.
 LMC began its complete cardiac care program on March 28, 2012 with expectations to perform about 100 open heart surgeries each year.
 But the program has far exceeded expectations.
 To date, LMC has performed more than 4,650 open heart surgeries – an average of nearly 400 surgeries each year.
-Through the Cardiovascular Services Action Committee (CVASC), a multidisciplinary team of healthcare professionals' reviews quality measures and participates in strategic planning for the organization’s cardiac services.
+Through the Cardiovascular Services Action Committee (CVSAC), a multidisciplinary team of healthcare professionals' reviews quality measures and participates in strategic planning for the organization’s cardiac services.
 We monitor 100% of our cardiac surgery patients, benchmarking ourselves nationally and responding to any opportunities for improvement and growth.

 About the STS Adult Cardiac Surgery Database